Do you have violin hips also known as hip dips?

 - Leg kickbacks with ankle weights: 3 sets and 15 reps/side

 - Side lunges: 3 sets and 12 reps/side

 All-in-all, hip dips aren’t a health concern.
-You don’t need to fret about changing them since they’re just as much a part of you as your nose.
+You don’t need to fret about changing them since they’re just as much a part of you like your nose.